lythaodang/hotel-management-with-jdbc/README.md

 3. Run createDatabase.sql
 4. Then run the various triggers & stored procedures
 5. Then createCustomers.sql, createRooms.sql, createReservations.sql for initial data
+6. To run the application, simply import it as an Eclipse project.